Date: This is a 2-day workshop taking place on Thursdays 23 and 30 May 2019

 Time: 9am - 4pm

-Where: Education Room, The Goodman Building, Adelaide Botanic Garden.
+Where: Lecture theatre, The Goodman Building, Adelaide Botanic Garden.
 Closest entrance is off Hackney Road.

 Tickets: $360 per person (includes GST).
 Book via Eventbrite.